 Draw games are limited in the variety of design options that result in truly new game concepts.
 With a full portfolio of draw game offerings, the Texas Lottery is working with the lottery operator to explore design modifications to existing games, new play types and add-on features while monitoring the industry for new draw game concepts and/or promotions that may appeal to Texas players.
-Areas of current focus are detailed below.
+Areas of current focus are detailed on the next page.
+As noted earlier in this section, new draw games or enhancements to existing games require significant messaging in order to educate retailers and players about the new product offering.
+The regular reductions to the agency's lottery games promotion budget have made new draw game introductions extremely challenging as the level of funding required to effectively communicate information to Texans is insufficient.
+Therefore, while new concepts continue to be monitored, the agency is concentrating on the existing portfolio of games with quarterly focused promotions that include retailer communications and player incentives.